rsmp-nordic/rsmp_core/rst/rsmp.rst

 ============ ====================== =============
 Element      SXL element            Description
 ============ ====================== =============
 aCId         alarmCodeId            Alarm suffix with in combination with the component id identifies an alarm.
-The examples in this document are defined according to the following format: *Ayyy*, where *yyy* is a unique number. xACId        externalAlarmCodeId    Manufacturer specific alarm code and alarm description.
+The examples in this document are defined according to the following format: *Ayyyy*, where *yyyy* is a unique number. xACId        externalAlarmCodeId    Manufacturer specific alarm code and alarm description.
 Manufacturer, model, alarm code och additional alarm description. xNACId       externalNtsAlarmCodeId Alarm code in order to identify alarm type during communication with NTS
 ============ ====================== =============